 The arithmetic mean is the sum of observations divided by sample size (n).
 The statistic mean is symbolized by an X with a bar over the top (x̄), and the parameter mean is symbolized by the Greek letter μ (mu).

 The sample mean is an unbiased estimator of the population mean; in other words, the sample mean is equally likely to be larger than or smaller than the population mean.
-The sample mean is an efficient statistic compared to the sample median, meaning that the sample mean is more likely to lie closer to the population mean than the sample median is to the population median.
+The sample mean is also an efficient statistic compared to the sample median, meaning that the sample mean is more likely to lie closer to the population mean than the sample median is to the population median.
 These are both good things: we want unbiased and efficient statistics.

 The means of samples drawn from a population of any distribution will be approximately normally distributed, and this approximation gets better as the sample size increases.

-Second, the standard deviation of the distribution of sample means equals the standard deviation of the parent population (σ) divided by the square root of sample size (n).
+Second, the standard deviation of the distribution of sample means equals the standard deviation of the parent population (σ) divided by the square root of the sample size (n).
 This quantity is called the standard error of the mean:

-A standard error describes the standard deviation of a sample statistic, but it is called a standard error to avoid confusing it with the standard deviation of the data.
+A standard error describes the standard deviation of a sample statistic; it is called a standard error to avoid confusing it with the standard deviation of the data.
 Because the standard error of the mean is calculated by dividing the standard deviation of the data by the square root of n, increasing the sample size quickly shrinks the standard error of the mean.
 In other words, increasing the sample size reduces the uncertainty in the mean.
 As we have seen before and will continue to see, increasing sample size brings many benefits, so you should always increase sample size as large as time and money allow.

 We can simulate how the central limit theorem works.
 For the first simulation, we will assume that the variable we are measuring is normally distributed; in other words, we would say that the parent distribution is normal.
 To help make matters more concrete, we will imagine that we are measuring the heights of trees that have a mean height of 45 m.